+I. Introduction

-- 1. Introduction - 1.
-The board of directors' ("Board") primary responsibility is to foster the long-term success of the Company consistent with the Board's responsibility to the shareholders to maximize shareholder value. - 2.
+- 1. The primary responsibility of the board of directors ("Board") is to foster the long-term success of the Company consistent with the Board's responsibility to the shareholders to maximize shareholder value. - 2.
 These terms of reference are prepared to assist the Board and management in clarifying responsibilities and ensuring effective communication between the Board and management.